Joon Hyuk Chung

 Position title: Ph.D.
 Student: International Relations | Political Methodology

 Joon Hyuk Chung is a PhD student studying international relations.
-Chung’s research covers a variety of topics such as crisis management, international signaling, threat perception, information processing & learning in IR, foreign policy public opinion, and U.S. foreign policy.
-Methodologically, he usually resorts to causal inference, experimental methods, survey methods, statistical methods, mixed methods, and archival methods.
+Joon’s research covers a variety of topics such as crisis management, international signaling, threat perception, information processing & learning in IR, democratic peace, foreign policy public opinion, and U.S. foreign policy.
+Methodologically, he usually resorts to causal inference, experimental methods, survey methods, statistical methods, and archival methods.

 Prior to Madison, Joon graduated from Columbia University (MA in political science) and Yonsei University (BA, highest honors, in political science & philosophy).

 Chung, Joon Hyuk (ed.).
 (2020).
 Taming Democracy with Liberalism: The Politics In and Out of Liberal Democracy.
 Paju: Dongmyeongsa (in Korean).